fujiwara/s3mover/README.md

 If specified, the file is compressed with gzip before uploading.

-Currently, s3mover compresses on memory, so you consider the memory usage when you have large files.
+Currently, s3mover compresses files in memory, so consider the memory usage when handling large files.

 ### `-gzip-level`